sbeamer/gapbs/README.md

 Future Features
 ---------------

-+ Re-add support for verifying results of kernels
 + Release integration support for OpenTuner
 + Ensure support for SunStudio compiler on SPARC
 + Scripts to perform official benchmark runs